Kanin-Kunuma/Linear-strucuture/README.md

 # Linear-strucuture
-A series of framework,such as stack,quque
+A series of framework,such as stack,queue